Previous issue

 son after the flesh, but God's promises did not apply to him.
 Every Israelite

-had a claim on God's promises.
-These applied exclusively to Isaac, who was
+a claim on God's promises.
+These applied exclusively to Isaac, who was born

 by faith.

-word "reckon" is a significant word in the teaching concerning justification
+"reckon" is a significant word in the teaching concerning justification by

 explains that the seed of Abraham is one Person, namely Christ, but he then

-to promise" (Galatians 3:29).
-So, early in his argument, Paul has indicated
+according to promise" (Galatians 3:29).
+So, early in his argument, Paul has

-that all God's promises are connected with Christ, and consequently they
+indicated that all God's promises are connected with Christ, and consequently

-apply to those -- and only to those -- who believe in Him, and so are true
+they apply to those -- and only to those -- who believe in Him, and so are

 Israelites, however, would affirm that they were all descended from Isaac,